 Binge watch a unit in one go, or split it up throughout the week.
 That’s what I love about this format.
 Life is unpredictable and sometimes we can dedicate time before having to take a break from a course.

-Covers camera setting basics, best angles to shoot at and how to position your light source.
-From there the unit delves into the core compositional principles for food photography.
-Principles explored are rule of thirds, geometry, balance, framing and patterns.
+From there, unit 2 delves into the core compositional principles for food photography.
+Principles explored are rule of thirds, geometry, balance, repetition & patterns, framing and utilising negative space.
 Capturing movement, applying dynamic symmetry, textural layering and creating dynamic tension are the other areas covered.

-For a beginner food photographer such as myself, this Unit had the greatest and most immediate visual impact on my photography.
+For a beginner food photographer such as myself when I started the course, this Unit had the greatest and most immediate visual impact on my photography.
+I absolutely loved it and often refer back to it, even to this day!

 The rest of the unit delves into colour and its relevance in food photography.
 From understanding the colour wheel, the principles of colour theory, to the emotional impact that colour has in an image.
 This section covers the mood that colour can help create but also how specific colour can apply to your own visual branding.